The Mollusk: Reception

-The Mollusk was a direct influence on the animated television series SpongeBob SquarePants.
+Legacy and impact

+In January 1998, "Waving My Dick in the Wind" was included on the 1997 edition of Triple J's Hottest 100 list, an annual list of the most popular songs in Australia.
+Consequence of Sound included the album on their list of the 50 best albums from 1997.
+Newsweek named The Mollusk as the 14th best album of 1997 in 2017.
+In 2007, Impose magazine included it on an album list titled "29 Reasons 1997 Shits All Over 2007".
+Stereogum ranked it as the third best Ween album in November 2012, behind only White Pepper and Quebec.The Mollusk was a direct influence on the animated television series SpongeBob SquarePants.
 Stephen Hillenburg, the show's creator, contacted the band shortly after the album's release, and he requested a song from them which later became "Loop de Loop".
 The track "Ocean Man" is played during the end credits of The SpongeBob SquarePants Movie.

 Kurt Vile named "Mutilated Lips" his favorite song of all time, and recalled that the album "blew [his] mind" when he listened to it as a teenager.